suvanbhooto/reso_client-server/README.md

 # reso_client-server by Suvan Bhooto

-The goal of this project is to create a client-server application and setr up a communication protocol between the two entities.
+The goal of this project is to create a client-server application and set up a communication protocol between the two entities.
 On the server you have data(images), the client will ask the server to retrieve images.
 &nbsp;
 ----